-1. The Post-master General may ex-

-pediate the mails and alter the times for arrival and departure at any time during the continuance of the contract, he previously stipulating an adequate compensation for any extra expense that may be occasioned thereby.
+1. The Post-master General may expedite the mails and alter the time for arrival and departure at any time during the continuance of the contract, by previously stipulating an adequate compensation for any extra expense that may be occasioned thereby.